tonini/alchemist.el/CONTRIBUTING.md

 # Contribution guidelines

-If you discovered bugs and issues, have ideas for improvements or new features, or want to contribute a new syntax checker, please report to the [issue tracker][] the repository and send a pull request, but respect the following guidelines.
+If you discovered bugs and issues, have ideas for improvements or new features, please report to the [issue tracker][] of the repository and send a pull request, but respect the following guidelines.

 [issue tracker]: https://github.com/tonini/alchemist.el/issues